gregsaun/prusa_i3_bear_upgrade/half_upgrade/README.md

 # Prusa i3 Bear Half Upgrade

 This is the HALF version of the Prusa i3 Bear upgrade.
 An affordable upgrade to get a much stronger frame for your MK2, MK2s or MK2.5.
-If you would like to have an even stronger frame check out the [full upgrade version](/full_upgrade/) or spot the differences en the [home page](https://github.com/gregsaun/prusa_i3_bear_upgrade/tree/dev/).
+If you would like to have an even stronger frame check out the [full upgrade version](/full_upgrade/) or spot the differences on the [home page](https://github.com/gregsaun/prusa_i3_bear_upgrade/tree/dev/).

 ## Features

+* Stronger and quieter
+* Easier to maintain and customise
 * Use as much as possible original parts (no need to print a new RAMBo cover nor change any cable, rods or firmware)
-* Compatible with MK2, MK2s MK2.5
+* Compatible with MK2, MK2s and MK2.5
 * Highly detailed manual
 * Use more aluminum and less printed parts (3D printed parts can crack and are less reliable)
 * Use Openbuilds hardware: